The "It just works!" package for Bad Day on the Midway

 !: Make sure that you put the RSDNT.app out of the file container (the DMG-file you downloaded) somewhere on your hard drive.
 It needs a place on the hard drive to modify its own files, and within the DMG package, it cannot write files (DMG files are read-only).
 Don't worry, it won't touch any of your other files, it just needs to update its own configuration with your Mac's details.

 Since MacOS 12.4 it can also happen that there is a permission issue with launching in fullscreen.
-To fix this, use this rather cumbersome and annoying workaround (until I find a permanent solution):
+To fix this, please use the compatibility version.
+It will not launch in fullscreen, but hey, it works at least.

-?: I am using a Mac device with a M1 processor, and the game is stuttering
+?: I am using a Mac device with a Silicone (e.g. M1) processor, and the game is stuttering

-!: This is caused by incompatibility issues between Apple Silicon/M1 CPUs and DOSBox.
+!: First: Make sure that you are using the compatibility package.
+It's a bit more optimized for ARM64 chipsets by using DOSBox-X. This performance issue is caused by incompatibility issues between Apple Silicon CPUs and DOSBox.
 You see, DOSBox basically translates the commands of old software to commands a modern CPU (the brain of your computer) can understand.
 This is what is actually called emulation, and it's a quite complicated process.
 Mostly this is due to the sheer number of different commands and some commands having no modern day equivalents, etc.

-What happens now with the M1 processors is that the system itself needs to emulate any software that was made to run on Intel.
-That happens in the background with lots of software, without you even noticing, since M1 processors are still fairly new.
-There is just very little software as of now that supports M1 infrastructure natively.
+What happens now with the new fangled ARM64 processors is that the system itself needs to emulate any software that was made to run on old pre-modern-Mac Intel chips.
+That happens in the background with lots of software, without you even noticing.

 At this point in time, I cannot really do anything about it, really.
-We'll see if the DOSBox authors plan on releasing a M1-native version of DOSBox.
+We'll see if the DOSBox authors plan on releasing a Silicone-native version of DOSBox.
 If so, I'll make sure to update the package as soon as possible.
+For now, I added a second package that uses DOSBox-X, which is a bit better with direct ARM64 support, but still not perfect.

 System requirements